 10.1.
 In its business activity, the Supplier is governed by Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons in the processing of personal data and on the free movement of such data (the so-called GDPR).
 Details on the processing of personal data are published on the website of the Supplier.

 11.1.
 The Customer is obliged to notify the Supplier about any obstacle preventing him from fulfilling his obligations without unnecessary delay.

 11.2.
-The liability relationship between the Supplier and the Customer shall be governed by Slovak law, especially by Act No. 40/1964 Civil Code as amended.
+The liability relationship between the Supplier and the Customer shall be governed by Slovak law.

 11.3.
-All conflicts arising from the liability relationships between the Supplier and the Customer shall be decided definitively by the courts of the Slovak Republic with competence in relation to the subject matter, while the court with the territorial jurisdiction shall be determined based on the registered office of the Supplier’s company.
+All conflicts arising from the liability relationships between the Supplier and the Customer shall be decided definitively by the courts of the Slovak Republic with competence in relation to the subject matter.

 11.4.
 These Business Conditions entered into force and effect on 4 October 2022.
 These Business Conditions are published on the Supplier’s website www.merchyou.com.
 Only the Supplier is entitled to amend and supplement these Business Conditions, and he is entitled to do so at any time.
 Amendments of the Business Conditions shall not affect already concluded Sales Contracts.
 The Supplier shall notify Customers about a change in the Business Conditions by publishing a notification on the website www.merchyou.com.

 Previously valid Business Terms and Conditions (valid until 10 August 2020).